Issue 2: Will Ohio Taxpayers have to pay the legal expenses for the Healthcare CEO pushing Issue 2?

-Few days remain before Ohioans head to the polls to vote on Issue 2...the Drug Price Relief Act.
+Only a few hours remain before Ohioans head to the polls to vote on Issue 2: The Drug Price Relief Act.
 Many people say they're still confused and don't know how to vote.

 A major concern is whether we'll be footing the legal bills for the California CEO who is behind the ballot measure.
 What we found, is that given how contentious this issue is, and how much money and muscle is going into trying to defeat it, there is nothing unreasonable or illegal when it comes to how this measure would be defended if the voters approved it.